Doctorate of Nursing Programs: DNP vs. PhD in Houston

 Curriculums for PhD Nursing programs in some schools are devoted to nursing core courses, public health statistics, electives and dissertation courses.
 Nursing core courses might emphasize theory and science, and while course names could differ in each school, below are some sample topics.

-Admission criteria for PhD in Nursing programs is likely to vary.
+Admission criteria for PhD in Nursing in Houston is likely to vary.
 Some schools require applicants to have graduated from an accredited Bachelors and Masters in Nursing program.
 Other material that may need to be furnished with an application (aside from transcripts), could include the following.

 How Long Does it Take to Complete a PhD in Nursing?